jjarava/TaskPaper-Theme-Customized/README.md

 > NOTE: You can easily get to this folder location from the TaskPaper File menu > **Open Application Folder**.
 ALSO NOTE: You will need to change the name to theme.less to be recognised by TP versions earlier than 3.5

-[^f1]: This theme and associated files can be found in GH: <https://github.com/jjarava/TaskPaper-Theme-Customized>
+PD: This theme and associated files can be found in GH: <https://github.com/jjarava/TaskPaper-Theme-Customized>